 I inhaled deeply, steadying myself.
 I knew what was ahead of me, had known since I was old enough to understand the truth.
 She had never tried to shield me from it.
 Death was the end of the journey for each of us.
 It just came sooner for some.

-"There's never enough time though, is there?"
-I said, too exhausted to hide the bitterness in my voice.
-"We are always too young to die."
+“There’s never enough time though, is there?”
+I was too fatigued to hide the bitterness in my voice.
+“We are always too young to die.”

-"Always too young, my darling."
-She avoided my eyes as she gathered up the pitcher and mug sitting on the small white table beside my bed.
-"I'll take these to the kitchen.
-I'll be back in a little while, to sit with you."
+“Always too young, my darling.”
+She avoided my eyes as she gathered up the pitcher and mug from the small wooden table beside my bed.
+“I’ll take these to the kitchen.
+I’ll be back in a little while, to sit with you.”

 “I would like that.”

-I knew she was leaving because she needed to compose herself, not because the pitcher needed to be returned to the kitchen immediately.
+I knew she left because she needed to compose herself, not because the pitcher needed to be returned to the kitchen immediately.
 We had servants who could undertake such a task.